Crafting meaningful gifts with slow magic

 Along with the videos, you'll also receive a beautifully designed PDF guide to download with written instructions and photos for each Wondermaking project.
 And then in the following Module, you'll have an additional PDF guide to download with suggestions for taking your project further, whether that's infusing an element of ritual into your gift, adding another component to expand on the gift's theme, or taking your packaging up a notch.
 You can even print them out to make your own little Wonder manual for your personal use to accompany your journaling and notes.

 PSA: Should you be feeling artistically nervous, let us assure you that you do NOT need any special arts or crafts skills for Wondermaking.
 This is about exploration and discovery, and the sheer joy of bringing your hearts, hands, and creativity together to create special gifts for yourself and others.
 It has nothing at all to do with prior experience, skill, or perfection.
 You’ll be fine, we promise.
 Pinky swear.

 We've designed Wondermaking in such a way as to keep the cost of the supplies needed for each week's projects as reasonable as possible and we focus on the "slow" ethic as our guiding intention.
 We emphasis natural or nature-inspired, low- or no-cost materials you can obtain easily.
 The ideal are those materials, ingredients, and tools that you may already have on hand, can find in nature, repurpose from prior uses, or can buy inexpensively.

-You'll receive an email with a link to the detailed Supplies page the third week in September (it will also be included in the Welcome & Orientation module opening October 1st).
-The Supplies page will include links to trusted online sources for acquiring those supplies that may not be available to you locally.
+You'll receive an email with a link to the Welcome & Orientation module on October 1st, which will include a detailed Supplies list with links to trusted online sources for acquiring those items that may not be available to you locally.